Welcome message from Bishop Carl Kemme:

 No matter how long you have been away, and for whatever reason, we invite you to consider renewing your relationship with the Catholic Church.

 “Do not be afraid!
-Open wide the doors to Christ!” - Pope John Paul II
+Open wide the doors to Christ!” - Saint John Paul II